Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Results

 \subsection{Periodic signal recovery rates}

-Among the 12,400 simulated sinusoidal signals, 3,483, (28.1\%) are detected in the idealised lightcurves, and 4,851, (39.1\%) in the PTF-like simulations.
+Among the 12,400 simulated sinusoidal signals, 3,020 (24.4\%) are detected in the idealised lightcurves, 5,540 (44.7\%) in the PTF-like simulations and 2,809 (22.6\%) in the LSST-like lightcurves.
 Interestingly, and somewhat counter-intuitively, the recovery rate of sinusoidal signals is higher in the PTF-like lightcurves.
 This is likely attributable to the underlying stochastic variability of quasars, as we discuss further in \S~\ref{sec:discuss} below.
-We see that even though the LSP is one of the most prominent tools to detect sinusoidal periodicity in sparse lightcurves, it under-performs in quasar periodicity searches, missing $\sim$60\% of the sinusoidal signals in the PTF-like lightcurves and an even larger majority of $>$70\% in the idealised case.
+We see that even though the LSP is one of the most prominent tools to detect sinusoidal periodicity in sparse lightcurves, it under-performs in quasar periodicity searches, missing $\sim$55\% of the sinusoidal signals in the PTF-like lightcurves and an even larger majority of $>$75\% in the idealised and LSST-like lightcurves.

 The reason for this poor performance has been identified by \cite{Robnik2024}, who recently demonstrated that the periodogram peak is a sub-optimal test statistic for this case.
 This is because its underlying assumption is white noise, while quasars have red noise variability.
 As a result, the best-fit Fourier coefficients, which are selected based on $\chi^2$ values that assumes the incorrect noise, tend to be biased.
 We emphasise that the stochastic variability can still be properly taken into account, e.g., by using red noise simulations to calculate the false alarm probability, as in \cite{Charisi2016}, but the test statistic itself is less sensitive in identifying these signals.
 For instance, using the Bayes factor (which explicitly incorporates the red noise) as the test statistic results in a higher true positive rate for the same false positive rate (see Figure~6 in \citealt{Robnik2024}).
 Similarly, using the Bayesian Information Criterion to select sinusoidal periodicity on top of DRW variability (i.e. including the red noise in the test statistic) \cite{Witt2022} has found higher overall recovery rates of $\sim$60\% in both CRTS-like and LSST-like simulated lightcurves.